Category: Task Managers

 Microsoft To Do

-Asana fails first because projects require constant status or structure updates.
+Asana fails first because it breaks when projects require constant status or structure updates.

 Verdict